DIY Projects

 - Line a flat tray with baking paper.

-- Get two mixing bowls.
-Mix all of the dry ingredients in one bowl.
+- Mix all of the dry ingredients in one bowl.

-- In the second bowl, combine the molasses, honey and olive oil and ¾ cup of water.
+- In a second bowl, combine the molasses, honey and olive oil and ¾ cup of water.

 - Slowly add the remaining ½ cup of water until a smooth cookie dough forms.